AhmadAlnoor/R3-SoftwareTask2-AhmadAlnoor/README.md

   For the W,A,S,and D keys, the if-condition is different.
 When they are pressed, instead of setting a variable, we send the speed and the respective direction to the server.py.
 The reason why we must send it when W,A,S, and D are pressed is because we have all the information to direct the rover.
 If W,A,S,and D are pressed before setting the rover speed, the speed by default is set to zero hence, we still have enough information to direct the rover.
 Except, when speed = 0, no matter which direction is pressed, the robot doesn't move.
 Therefore, if A has been pressed, send the speed information first over the network (in a string format) followed by the character "A" Similarly, for S,W,and D, the speed variable is also sent first followed by character "S", "W", and "D" when their respective keys are pressed.

+In serve.py the socket library is also used to establish the network connection between the client and the server.
+In server.py, the main difference is that instead of connecting, it hosts the server.
+It does that by hosting the server on the gethostname() and port number 5000 (the same gethostname() and port number input.py is trying to connect).
+After it hosts the server, it listens to whoever is trying to connect to the server.
+Once it recieves a client, the server.py creates a client_object variable for it so that it can communicate with the client.
+The server also stores the clients address in the address variable.
+Next we enter the infinite while loop.
+In the while loop, the server recieves the first bytes of data the client sends.
+It accepts it in 1024-bits.
+Since the first bits of data the client is going to be sending is the speed data, the server stores it into speed_data variable.
+The data is then convered into a string by calling the str() function.
+Finally, the speed value is converted to int by calling the int() function and storing it into speed_value variable.
+The speed value is then converted into PWM value by using the equation

+(speed_value * 255)/5
+which basically takes the value from 0 - 5 and converts it into PWM value 0 - 255

+The next data the serve recieves from the client is the direction data.
+It follows the same convertion steps  as the speed variable except that it is not converted to an int.
+Lastly, the direction value and the PWM speed value is formated in such a way that it prints out which direction the motors are spinning and at what PWM speed they are spinning at.
+The set_direction function is called to format the speed and direction as follows:
+When the "W" key is pressed, all 4 motors are spinning forward with their PWM speed.
+For example, if "W" is pressed and the speed = 1 then the formating will be
+[f 51] [f 51] [f 51] [f 51] where each block represents a motor, f represents forward direction, and 51 represents the speed value converted into its PWM value.
+Similarly, when "S" is pressed, instead of printing "f", "r" is printed to show that all motors are spinning in reverse and the rover is going backwards.
+[r 51] [r 51] [r 51] [r 51] if speed = 1
+When "A" is pressed, the first two motors spin in reverse, while the last 2 spin the forward directin to turn the rover to the left.
+[r 51] [r 51] [f 51] [f 51] if speed = 1
+When "D" is presses, the first two motors spin forward, while the last 2 spin in reverse direction to turn the rover to the right.
+[f 51] [f 51] [r 51] [r 51] if speed = 1

+The server.py continues to listen to the client and continues to format the direction and the PWM speed until the client completly closes its application.